 "But there is absolutely no question in my mind that they're going to be happy years."

 In the new household they plan to establish in Potsdam, N.Y., Wilson will be the grocery shopper and cook, Clark the dishwasher and cleaner-upper.
-Nor is there a storm brewing over such everyday matters as toothpaste.
+Nor is there a strom brewing over such everyday matters as toothpaste.
 Both use Crest.